DarianGratton/C-Multithreading/README.md

 # C-Multithreading
-Solution to the Producer/Consumer problem using semaphores and mutexes
+Solution to the Producer/Consumer problem using semaphores and mutexes.
+Works only on linux.